bvm/bvm/README.md

 ### Setup

 1. Run `bvm init` in the project's root directory.
-2. Open up the created _.bvmrc.json_ file and specify the paths to the binary manifest files.
+2. Open up the created _bvm.json_ file and specify the paths to the binary manifest files.
    ```jsonc
    {
      // optional commands to run on pre and post install